timecomplexity/FlaskTrak/README.md

 ```

 ### Start Server On Boot
 This section outlines how to easily set up the server to run on boot.
 This is ideal for an instance where you want to run the server on something like a Raspberry Pi.
+It might also be a good idea to configure a static IP to make it easier to connect to the server.

 Create a bash script to actually start the server, replacing `path/to/Flask/Trak/server.py` with your `server.py` location.
 NOTE: make sure to run `chmod +x name-of-your-script.sh` to allow for executing it!